password123456/windows_security_script/README.md

 # Windows Security Check Scripts

 Overview:
-- windows security check scripts.
+- Windows security check scripts.
 - Within the script the UAC execution codes included. so you don't have to worry about UAC Execution. just run and click confirm button when the UAC msgbox appear.
-- i hope this helps to keep your windows system security's.
+- I hope this helps to keep your windows system security's.

 License:
  - Freeware, but You always need to cite your sources.

 CheckList:
 - You can check most of the recommendations of the Security Guide.
-- see the list below.
+- See the list below.

 ```sh
 1. Password Policy